austindeanpowell/AppStoreScraper/README.md

 # AppStoreScraper
 This is code to perform on any Apple App Store application URL in order to scrape app information and fetch reviews

-1. pip install app-store-scraper
+Before running the script, ensure you have:

+Python 3 installed on your system (Check with "python3 --version." in terminal) VSCode as your code editor

+Replace "YOURFILENAME.py" with the actual name of your script.
+If pip3 install app-store-scraper doesn’t work, try pip3 install app-store-scraper.
+Ensure Python is added to your system’s environment variables if you encounter command errors

-2. Run in Terminal: python "FileName".py"
+Run in Terminal: python "FileName".py"